 August 9, 2017

 It’s common knowledge that technology has accelerated globalization and transformed the world as we know it.
-Technology has made businesses more efficient at everything from sourcing competitive products to making international wire transfers.
+Technology has made small businesses more efficient at everything from sourcing competitive products to making international wire transfers.
 It’s also shattered old boundaries—particularly national boundaries—reinventing what’s possible in the global economy.
 Nowhere is this more evident than in the global opportunities that have opened up for small businesses.
 Local markets are no longer the limit.
 With the right global ecommerce strategy, any business—large or small—can now look to the world to sell their products and establish themselves as global enterprises.
 The opportunities are there, but competition is fierce.
 Building eTail loyalty is key.

 The first step to mapping out the route to success in the current economy is to look at what consumers expect from ecommerce.
 These expectations may well differ from those consumers have when they purchase from a physical store or over the phone via a sales representative.
 Technology impacts patience and increases a consumer’s expectations regarding efficiency and instant gratification.
 Below are five basic expectations that an ecommerce customer has when transacting online.

 It’s crucial that an ecommerce website is fast and there are no lags or delays irrespective of the amount of online traffic.
 Businesses should make sure they estimate the volume of web traffic well and use servers that can handle the traffic flow.
 There is a strong correlation between technology and impatience – technology has made consumers less patient, less tolerant of mistakes and more demanding of quick action than ever before.

 The Internet does not simply connect people across the world — it also gives them access to goods from anywhere.
 The expectation of product diversity now shapes how customers expect to shop even on a single ecommerce platform.
 They expect to see a very wide range of products to choose from.
 To provide a satisfactory experience, diversity of product choice is crucial.